Humphrys genealogy

 The Patrick Collins properties are: See also map 18 (damaged) in Griffiths Valuation maps, Dublin county, [VO].

-Close-up of the Patrick Collins property in Crumlin village: 13C seems to be where Patrick Collins himself lived.
+Close-up of the Patrick Collins property in Crumlin village: Note Leicester House to the N.

 Patrick Collins listed at Crumlin Road, Crumlin, in [Thom's, 1850, p.840].